 The students will purpose to pray for and build relationships with the people God has brought into their lives.

 MEMORY VERSE

-"For God is my record, how greatly I long after you all in the bowels of Jesus Christ" (Philippians 1:8).
+"For God is my witness, how greatly I long for you all with the affection of Jesus Christ" (Philippians 1:8).
+NKJV